 Very frequent polling can have negative consequences on the system under monitoring.
 For example, excessive load balancer checks that open a test TCP connection to a node can lead to a high connection churn.
 Excessive checks of channels and queues in RabbitMQ will increase its CPU consumption.
 When there are many (say, 10s of thousands) of them on a node, the difference can be significant.

-The recommended metric collection interval is 15 second.
-To collect at an interval which is closer to real-time, use 5 second - but not lower.
-For rate metrics, use a time range that spans 4 metric collection intervals so that it can tolerate race-conditions and is resilient to scrape failures.
+For rate metrics, use a time range that spans four or more metric collection intervals so that it can tolerate race-conditions and is resilient to scrape failures.

 This section will cover multiple RabbitMQ-specific aspects of monitoring.
+Most metrics mentioned in this section are exposed by both the Prometheus plugin and management UI.

 Cluster-wide metrics provide a high level view of cluster state.
 Some of them describe interaction between nodes.
 Examples of such metrics are cluster link traffic and detected network partitions.
 Others combine metrics across all cluster members.
 A complete list of connections to all nodes would be one example.
 Both types are complimentary to infrastructure and node metrics.